Toyota Prius Plug-In (2016-2022) boot space & seating

 - 5Interior, dashboard & comfortThe Toyota Prius Plug-in Hybrid has some fairly major flaws inside the cabin compared with its main rivals

-- 6Practicality & boot space - currently readingBigger battery pack in Toyota Prius Plug-in Hybrid hampers boot space and means there’s only room for four
+- 6Practicality & boot space - currently readingBigger battery pack in Toyota Prius Plug-in Hybrid hampers boot space, but it is thankfully now available as a five-seater

 - 7Reliability & safety ratingStrong standard safety technology makes the Toyota Prius Plug-in Hybrid a great candidate for family transport